Nonparametric Estimation of Mediation Effects with A General Treatment: Introduction

-An important nonparametric identifiability condition, called the sequential ignorability assumption, which establishes a minimum set of assumptions required to identify the direct and indirect treatment effects regardless the statistical models used, is commonly imposed \citep{imai2010general, imai:keel:yama:10,hsu2018nonparametric}.
+An important nonparametric identifiability condition called the sequential ignorability assumption, which establishes a minimum set of assumptions required to identify the direct and indirect treatment effects regardless of the statistical models used, is commonly imposed \citep{imai2010general, imai:keel:yama:10,hsu2018nonparametric}.
 Most of the approaches focus on the binary treatment where an individual either receives or does not receive the treatment \citep[see, e.g.,][]{imai:keel:yama:10,joffe2007defining,vanderweele2009marginal,vanderweele2010odds,huber2014identifying,chan2016efficient,hsu2018nonparametric,liu2021large}.
-For example, based on the sequential ignorability assumption, \cite{hsu2018nonparametric} construct efficient estimators of the natural direct and indirect effects by weighting observations using the inverse of parametrically estimated propensity scores.
-However, in many applications, the treatment variable is continuous-valued.
-For instance, in evaluating how non-labor income affects the labor supply, the causal effect may depend not only on the introduction of the non-labor income but also the total non-labor income.
+For example, based on the sequential ignorability assumption, \cite{hsu2018nonparametric} proposed nonparametric estimation of the binary natural direct and indirect effects by weighting observations using the inverse of estimated propensity scores.

-Estimation of continuous treatment effects has drawn considerable attention (see \cite{hirano2004propensity, imai2004causal, galvao2015uniformly,kennedy2017non,Fong_Hazlett_Imai_2018,dong2019regression,colangelo2020double,Ai_Linton_Motegi_Zhang_cts_treat,huang2021unified} among others).
-However, all of the above studies focus on the total treatment effect, rather than analyzing the causal mediation effects.
-In a recent work, \cite{hsu2018direct} study the identification and estimation of the natural direct and indirect effects when the treatment variable is continuous.
-Their estimators are constructed from weighting observations using the estimated marginal density of the treatment and the inverse of two estimated conditional densities, namely the conditional density of the treatment given the confounder and that given both the confounder and the mediator.
+While binary treatment effects have been extensively studied, the estimation of continuous treatment effects has also drawn considerable attention (see \cite{hirano2004propensity, imai2004causal, galvao2015uniformly,kennedy2017non, Fong_Hazlett_Imai_2018,dong2019regression,colangelo2020double,Ai_Linton_Motegi_Zhang_cts_treat,huang2021unified} among others).
+However, all of the above studies focus on the total treatment effect rather than analyzing the causal mediation effects.
+In recent work, \cite{hsu2018direct} studied the identification and estimation of the natural direct and indirect effects when the treatment variable is continuous.
+Their estimators are constructed from weighting observations using the estimated marginal density of the treatment and the inverse of two estimated conditional densities, namely the conditional density of the treatment given the confounder and that given both the confounder and the mediator. \cite{singh2021kernel} identified the natural direct and indirect effects by the g-formula and estimated them using a Reproducing Kernel Hilbert Space approach.
+They showed their estimators are consistent and provided the rate of convergence, which achieves the minimax rate.